Skip to content

 See the requirements for the online MSN in Nursing Education

-The College of Nursing and Health Innovation admission process is the first step towards changing your life and enriching the lives of others.
+The College of Nursing and Health Innovation admission process is the first step toward changing your life and enriching the lives of others.
 Familiarize yourself with these admission requirements, along with information on required documentation.

 Online Admission Requirements

-• GRE not required for students with a 3.0 GPA or higher
+• Unconditional admission for students with a 3.0 GPA or higher

 • Completion of all prerequisites, including: Bachelor of Science with a major in Nursing from ACEN- or CCNE-accredited program